-For the fifth year running, U.S. News & World Report has named the DASH diet the best overall food plan for a healthy lifestyle.
+For the seventh straight year, U.S. News & World Report has named the DASH diet the best overall food plan for a healthy lifestyle.

 DASH (Dietary Approaches to Stop Hypertension) was originally created to help patients lower blood pressure without medication.
 To that end, it encourages a diet heavy on fruits and vegetables, whole grains, lean meats and low-fat dairy, and less on processed sugars, red meat and other saturated fats.

 In addition to the overall category, the DASH also came in first for both "Best Diabetes Diet" and "Best Diets for Healthy Eating."
-Other diets ranking well included the Ornish (for best heart health), Weight Watchers (for best weight loss and easiest-to-follow) and the Mediterranean (for best plant-based).
-Hitting the bottom of the rankings were the Paleo, Dukan and Raw Foods diets, which experts faulted for both their restrictive nature and lack of studies to back up claims.
+Other diets ranking well included the Ornish (for best heart health), Weight Watchers (for best weight loss and fastest weight loss) and the Mediterranean (for best plant-based).
+Hitting the bottom of the rankings were the Whole30, Paleo, Dukan, Atkins and Raw Foods diets, which experts faulted for both their restrictive nature and lack of studies to back up claims.

 Editor's note: This story has been updated since it was originally published in January 2015.